Jeremy Orr DVM, DVSc, Diplomate ACVIM Cardiology

 Dr. Orr brings many years of veterinary cardiology experience with interest in management of chronic congestive heart failure patients and diagnosis of congenital cardiac disease.
 As a board-certified veterinary cardiologist, he has worked in two busy multi-specialty veterinary hospitals in both Aurora Illinois and most recently in Denver Colorado.
 He has trained two cardiology residents who have both become board certified in cardiology with ACVIM and has provided many hours of cardiac continuing education to veterinarians.
 He is experienced in the field of medical cardiology and minimally invasive cardiac procedures such as transvenous pacemaker placement, occlusion of patent ductus arteriosus (PDA) and balloon valvuloplasty of congenital pulmonic stenosis.
 He also has several years of cardiac telemedicine experience providing consultations to family veterinarians throughout the USA and Canada on ECGs, echocardiograms and thoracic radiographs.

 In 2019, Dr. Orr founded East Coast Veterinary Cardiology, a mobile veterinary cardiology consulting practice based in Halifax and primarily serving the HRM and immediate surrounding area.
-He is very excited to bring accessible cardiac care to patients throughout Nova Scotia in the comfort and convenience of their family veterinarians office.
+He is very excited to bring accessible cardiac care to patients throughout the Halifax region in the comfort and convenience of their family veterinarians office.
 He is also very glad to be returning home to Atlantic Canada to be closer to his family.

 Outside of veterinary medicine, Dr. Orr enjoys downhill skiing, hiking and camping, traveling and spending time with family and friends.
-His four-legged family members include Gibson, a Siamese mix cat as well as Yaya, a blind mixed breed dog with early mitral valve disease.
+His four-legged family members include Yaya, a blind mixed breed dog with early mitral valve disease.

 Dr. Orr’s Training